gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Caravaneers have twice as many rules as anyone I've ever met.
 Some of them make sense, like letting the cattle get a smell of you before deciding whether to take you on.
-And not letting Hett travel with you more than three days at a time---well, everyone knows they're cursed.
+And not letting Hett travel with you more than three days at a time—well, everyone knows they're cursed.

 But they all have different notions about what to do with you when your hire was done.
 Some don't mind you hanging about for a bit, especially if you did well